 (e) loss (whether direct or indirect) of or corruption to data or information; or

 (f) indirect, consequential or special loss or damage,

 in each case arising out of or in connection with the Contract.

-12.4 Subject to clause 12.1 and clause 12.3, the Supplier’s total liability to the Customer, whether in contract, tort (including negligence or breach of statutory duty), or otherwise, arising out of or in connection with the Contract will be limited to (in respect of all claims (connected or unconnected) in any consecutive 12 (twelve) month period) a sum equal to one hundred and twenty percent (120%) of the total charge(s) paid under the Contract by the Customer during that period (or in respect of any and all claims brought more than twelve (12) months after the Contract has terminated or expired, a sum equal to one hundred and twenty percent (120%) of the total charge(s) paid in the final twelve (12) months of the Contract).
+12.4 Subject to clause 12.1 and clause 12.3, the Supplier’s (and its Affiliates and sub-contractors) total liability to the Customer, whether in contract, tort (including negligence or breach of statutory duty), misrepresentation, equity, restitution or otherwise, arising out of or in connection with the Contract in respect of all claims (including, under any indemnities) arising in any Contract Year will be limited to a sum equal to one hundred and twenty percent (120%) of the total charge(s) paid and/or due to be paid under the Contract by the Customer in that Contract Year (or in respect of any and all claims arising after the Contract has terminated or expired, a sum equal to one hundred and twenty percent (120%) of the charges paid and/or due to be paid in the final Contract Year of the Contract).

 12.5 Subject to clause 12.1, to the fullest extent permitted by law, all implied terms, conditions, warranties and representations howsoever arising are excluded from the Contract.

 13. DATA PROTECTION AND SECURITY

 13.1 Without affecting any other right or remedy available to it, either party may terminate the Contract with immediate effect by giving written notice to the other party if: